Have a question, need information or support? Contact our office today.

 Respecting your privacy

-The staff at the Alzheimer Society of Perth County are bound by law and ethics to safeguard your privacy and the confidentiality of your personal information.
+The staff at the Alzheimer Society Huron Perth are bound by law and ethics to safeguard your privacy and the confidentiality of your personal information.

 We collect, use and disclose your personal health information to:

 - Treat and care for you;